Scorpi35/Sign-Language-Recognition/README.md

 * **Step 2:-** Let the program run first
 * **Step 3:-** Do not change the position of the device once the program runs
 * **Step 4:-** Give correspoding hand gestures for the letters (A- Z) and observe the result

+## Future Extension
+* Training the network with words gestures like Hello, Good and so on.
+* Create a plugin for a messenger